BitcoinExchangeFH/BitcoinExchangeFH/README.md

 The application is compatible with version higher or equal to python 3.0.

 ## Contributions
-Always welcome for any contribution and comments.
+Always welcome for any contribution.
 Please fork the project, make the changes, and submit the merge request. :)

-For any questions, please feel free to contact me through email (gavincyi at gmail)
+For any questions and comment, please feel free to contact me through email (gavincyi at gmail)

+Your comment will be a huge contribution to the project!

+## Continuity
+If you are not satisified with python performance, you can contact me to discuss migrating the project into other languages, e.g. C++.